Panjagan: Analysis

 A. Siddiqi has translated the word as five-pointed/five-barbed arrow, but C. E. Bosworth consider this interpretation unlikely.
-Bosworth proposed that the term refers to a military technique of rapid firing of five arrows in succession.
+Bosworth proposed that the term refers to a military technique of rapid shooting of five arrows in succession.
 However, Ahmad Tafazzoli's analysis of Middle Persian military terminology suggests that it was actually a device, probably a type of crossbow.
 Furthermore, a device capable of shooting five arrows simultaneously has been described in the work of Ā'īn-Nāmah.

 According to Kaveh Farrokh, use of the panjagan allowed the archer to shoot with greater speed, volume, and focus, creating a "kill zone".
 Thus, it may have been developed for the wars against the Göktürks and the Hephthalites, who were known for their agile cavalrymen.